credativ/plutono/docs/sources/developers/plugins/package-a-plugin.md

 ## Publish your plugin on Grafana.com

-The best way to share your plugin with the world is to publish it on [Grafana Plugins](https://grafana.com/plugins).
+The best way to share your plugin with the world is to publish it on [Plutono Plugins](https://grafana.com/plugins).
 By having your plugin published on Grafana.com, more users will be able to discover your plugin.

-To publish a plugin to [Grafana Plugins](https://grafana.com/grafana/plugins), create a pull request to the [Grafana Plugin Repository](https://github.com/grafana/grafana-plugin-repository).
+To publish a plugin to [Plutono Plugins](https://grafana.com/grafana/plugins), create a pull request to the [Plutono Plugin Repository](https://github.com/grafana/grafana-plugin-repository).
 Please note that both the source code and the packaged plugin archive need to be publicly available.